nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Schedule Date Feature

 #### Overview
-The `scheduledate` command allows users to filter the appointments occuring on a specified date.
+The `scheduledate` command allows users to filter the appointments occurring on a specified date.
 The command requires:
 - **Date** – Date regarding schedule of interest.

 <puml src="diagrams/ScheduleDateActivityDiagram.puml" alt="ScheduleDateActivityDiagram" />